Cameras today have lots of settings to choose from which can seem quite daunting if you’re just starting out.

 In essence, ISO is a digital gain of the analog signal coming from the sensor.

-Now you have the option is to increase the ISO.
+Now you have the option to increase the ISO.
 But if you boost the signal too much, you’ll also introduce digital noise to your image.

-Native ISO
+Native ISO, aka Base ISO

 Digital cameras come with a “base ISO” or “native ISO” – whichever you prefer.

-The native ISO varies from camera to camera and even in different recording modes.
-E.g. the native ISO of the ARRI Alexa Mini is 800.
+For example, the native ISO of the ARRI Alexa Mini is 800.
 The same goes for the RED Scarlet.
 The Panasonic GH5 has a native ISO of 400.
-The native ISO for Sony a7S II when shooting in 4K, but 3,200 when shooting in FullHD.
+The native ISO for Sony a7S II is 3,200 when shooting in 4K, but 3,200 when shooting in FullHD.

 Dual Native ISO

-When you boost the signals you start to increase the ISO up from ISO 400 you also increase the noise.
-But when you hit ISO 2,500 the noise disappears again as the second circuit takes over.
+For example, the Panasonic GH5S has a dual native ISO of 400 and 2,500.
+When you boost the signals, you start to increase the ISO.
+From ISO 400, you also increase the noise.
+When you hit ISO 2,500, the noise disappears as the second circuit takes over.

-Keep in mind, that ISO isn’t the only factor when it comes to noise.
+Keep in mind that ISO isn’t the only factor in noise.
 The sensor size also plays a crucial role.
+Bigger sensors allow more light to be captured in each frame, leading to less noise than small sensors.

-A full-frame DSLR or mirrorless camera will generally produce less noisy images at the same ISO than a micro 4/3 sensor camera.
+A full-frame DSLR or mirrorless camera will generally produce less noisy images at the same ISO than fx a micro 4/3 sensor camera.

-In photography, you can use techniques such as photo stacking and long-exposures, (up to 30 seconds or more), and
+In photography, you can use techniques such as photo stacking and long-exposures, (up to 30 seconds or more), and still shoot at a fairly low ISO and get good results.

 – at least to some extent – if we want to get natural-looking movements in our film.

-The noise you create through ISO in order to get a good exposure during recording (shot noise) will always be less than the noise you get from trying to correct underexposed footage in post-production (read noise).
+The noise you create through ISO to get a good exposure during recording (shot noise) will always be less than the noise you get from trying to correct underexposed footage in post-production (read noise).

 This is because ISO works by boosting the analog signal from the sensor before it is transformed into digital.
 Boosting an analog signal is less noisy than boosting the digitally stored footage.